envoyproxy/data-plane-api/docs/root/api-v1/http_filters/grpc_json_transcoder_filter.rst

   add_whitespace
     *(optional, boolean)* Whether to add spaces, line breaks and indentation to make the JSON output easy to read.
-Default to false.
+Defaults to false.

   always_print_primitive_fields
     *(optional, boolean)* Whether to always print primitive fields.
 By default primitive fields with default values will be omitted in JSON output.
 For example, an int32 field set to 0 will be omitted.
-Set this flag to true will override the default behavior and print primitive fields regardless of their values.
-Default to false.
+Setting this flag to true will override the default behavior and print primitive fields regardless of their values.
+Defaults to false.

   always_print_enums_as_ints
     *(optional, boolean)* Whether to always print enums as ints.
 By default they are rendered as strings.
-Default to false.
+Defaults to false.

   preserve_proto_field_names
     *(optional, boolean)* Whether to preserve proto field names.
-By default protobuf will generate JSON field names use ``json_name`` option, or lower camel case, in that order.
-Set this flag will preserve original field names.
-Default to false.
+By default protobuf will generate JSON field names using the ``json_name`` option, or lower camel case, in that order.
+Setting this flag will preserve the original field names.
+Defaults to false.